hsuratka/Waiver-Efficiencies/README.md

 • Bordering County/Bordering State o Subquery to parse out Bordering County Students o Subquery to parse out Bordering State Students

-• Competitive Scholarship o Information is obtained thru a financial aid query The solution for each item, would involve: 1. performing a query to identify students eligible for the waiver (queries will be provided for each) 2.
+• Competitive Scholarship Information is obtained through a financial aid query The solution for each item, would involve: 1. performing a query to identify students eligible for the waiver (queries will be provided for each) 2.
 These results would be compared to the students who currently have the waiver (waiver